Summer Public Service Funding Application

 Purpose of the Fellowship Program

-The University of Chicago Law School is committed to supporting a range of summer public interest employment opportunities.
+The University of Chicago Law School is committed to supporting a range of summer public service employment opportunities.
 To meet this commitment, the Heerey Fellowship Program provides one guaranteed award of $6,000 to every 1L student who works in eligible non-profit or government law positions for at least eight full-time weeks of their first-year summer.
-Second-year students who work in qualifying public interest positions for at least eight full-time weeks are also eligible for a single guaranteed award of $6,000 through the Chicago Law Foundation (“CLF”), or through other donor support.
+Second-year students who work in qualifying public service positions for at least eight full-time weeks are also eligible for a single guaranteed award of $6,000 through the Chicago Law Foundation (“CLF”), or through support from other donors such as the John Paul Stevens Foundation and many other generous donors.
 Are you eligible for this funding even if your summer employer also pays you?
 Yes, you may also earn up to $6,000 in other, external (non-Law School) summer funding.
-But, those who earn more than $6,000 in external funding will be required to relinquish excess public interest funding at the end of the summer.
+Those who earn more than $6,000 in external funding will be required to relinquish excess UChicago Law public service funding at the end of the summer.

 Student Eligibility

-This fellowship program is open only to J.D. students who secure eligible public interest or government summer positions.
-Eligibility for the fellowship is not dependent upon academic grade averages, but if you fall below half-time enrollment, take a leave of absence, or leave the University, the full amount of the initial award will be immediately due and payable to the Law School.
+This fellowship program is open only to J.D. students who secure eligible public service or government summer positions.
+Eligibility for the fellowship is not dependent upon academic grade averages, but if you fall below half-time enrollment, take a leave of absence, or leave the University, the full amount of the initial award will become immediately due and payable to the Law School.

 Eligible Public Interest Positions